 GM Extended Warranty Overview

 GM offers two main types of warranties: an Extended Limited Warranty and a variety of Protection Plans.
 The Extended Limited Warranty simply extends the same warranty that came with your vehicle, while Protection Plans are additional contracts with GM for different types of coverage.
-Here are some more details on both kinds.
+Here are more details on both.

 GM Extended Limited Warranty